davidgeorgewilliams/TimeSeriesPaginationDemo/README.md

 Where delivered and discarded are determined by the maxmin instant of two interleaving feeds.

-The constant strategy is set to naive constant values of `(100, 100)` for both simulated upstream feeds.
+The constant strategy is set to naive values of `(100, 100)` for both simulated upstream feeds.

 ## Plotting Results